aldian/auth-server-demo/README.md

 Create another user of the Auth Server that represent a user that is using the Client App:
 1. Open http://localhost:8000/admin/auth/user/add/.
 If you are asked to login, please use the admin username that you have created before.
-2. Fill the username and password fields let's call this new user as `user1`.
+2. Fill the username and password fields.
+Let's call this new user as `user1`.
 3. Logout from the admin account.

 ## Run the Demo